 PCB fully populated and tested |

-| Fully populated PCB as shown above Includes approx 60cm of ribbon cable to the 1MHz bus port You will need a suitable 12V/5V power supply, drive, 40 way IDE cable, and optionally an external case | ||||||
+| Fully populated PCB as shown above Includes approx 60cm of ribbon cable to the 1MHz bus port You will need a suitable 12V/5V power supply, drive, 40 way IDE cable, and ADFS ROM | ||||||

 PCB fully populated plus preformatted drive |

-| Fully populated PCB as shown above Includes approx 60cm of ribbon cable to the 1MHz bus port Supplied with preformatted drive with the maximum sized 512MB partition (ie.a 1GB or larger drive) You will need a suitable 12V/5V power supply, and optionally an external case |
+| Fully populated PCB as shown above Includes approx 60cm of ribbon cable to the 1MHz bus port Includes a molex 4 pin 'Y' adapter to power drive and interface board from a single inlet Includes a short interlinking data ribbon cable to the drive Supplied with preformatted drive with two maximum sized 512MB partitions (ie.a 1GB or larger drive) You will need a suitable 12V/5V power supply, and ADFS ROM |